Goods and Services Tax (New Zealand): How it works

 GST-registered organisations and individuals pay GST only on the difference between GST-liable sales and GST-liable supplies (i.e., they pay GST on the difference between what they sell and what they buy: income less expenditure).
 This is accomplished by reconciling GST received (through sales) and GST paid (through purchases) at regular periods (typically every two months, with some qualifying companies opting for one-month or six-month periods), then either paying the difference to the Inland Revenue (IRD) if the GST collected on sales is higher or receiving a refund from IRD if the GST paid on purchases is higher.

 Businesses exporting goods and services from New Zealand are entitled to "zero-rate" their products: effectively, they charge GST at 0%.
 This permits the business to claim back the input GST, but the eventual, non-New Zealand based consumer does not pay the tax (businesses that produce GST-exempt supplies are not able to claim back input GST).

 Because businesses claim back their input GST, the GST inclusive price is usually irrelevant for business purchasing decisions, other than in relation to cash flow issues.
 Consequently, wholesalers often state prices exclusive of GST, but must collect the full, GST-inclusive price when they make the sale and account to the IRD for the GST so collected.

+Various online calculators are available to assist individuals and small businesses in determining GST-inclusive and GST-exclusive amounts.
+One such example is the GST Calculator NZ, which provides quick estimates based on the current 15% GST rate in New Zealand.

+GST threshold

+Persons or entities with annual revenue less than $60,000 do not have to register for GST.
+This threshold has increased three times since the introduction of GST in 1986.

 Digital services supplied by offshore companies

 On 1 October 2016, the taxation of digital ('remote') services supplied by offshore companies (non-New Zealand) to consumers based in New Zealand changed.
 Since that date, a GST of 15% (dubbed the 'Netflix Tax') is applied to all supplies from offshore digital service suppliers to New Zealand-based consumers.
 It is the supplier's responsibility to apply, collect and remit the new GST to New Zealand's Inland Revenue Department.

 That new piece of GST legislation mirrors similar rules governing the supply of digital services introduced in the European Union (EU) in January 2015 on the taxation of digital goods.

 The general taxation of digital goods and services has become more common internationally since the OECD released its long-awaited BEPS report in October 2015.
 Action 1 of the report deals with the taxation of the digital economy.
 The report provided guidelines and recommendations for such taxes be they in the form of value-added tax, GST, equalisation levy, or withholding tax.

-New Zealand is the latest jurisdiction to include such rules in legislation following in the path of Norway, the EU, South Africa, South Korea, and Japan.
-In July 2017, the Australian government also plans to introduce similar rules.
+New Zealand is the latest jurisdiction to include such rules in legislation following in the path of Norway, the EU, South Africa, South Korea, Japan, and Australia.